-Walking football also gives you the chance to socialise with other football fans and people of the similar age group – a great way or preventing elderly people from becoming lonely.
+Walking football also gives you the chance to socialise with other football fans and people of a similar age group.
+Agreat way or preventing elderly people from becoming lonely.

-“For many of the elderly people who play here in Chesterfield it is more of a social thing than anything else.
+“For many of the elderly people who play here in Chesterfield it's more of a social thing than anything else.
 They get to meet their mates and just have a good time and catch up with each other.”

 Walking football can be great for your physical and mental well-being.
-Joining a team can allow you to relive your former glory days of Sunday League football, which will no doubt bring great personal satisfaction and a sense of self-belief.
+Joining a team can allow you to relive your former glory days of Sunday League football.
+This will no doubt bring great personal satisfaction and a sense of self-belief.

-Alongside this, you’ll also be given the chance to meet new people who are also fans of football.
-This can greatly improve your social life, even outside of training and matches, as you may meet-up with your new friends at the pub or at the local football match.
+Alongside this, you'll also be given the chance to meet new people who are also fans of football.
+This can greatly improve your social life, even outside of training and matches.
+You may meet-up with your new friends at the pub or at the local football match.

 Of course, all of the above will help fight-off any feelings of loneliness that you may have.
 Having something to do each week and people to see can be a life-changer for older people.

 Physically, the game can also have plenty of benefits.
 According to the Walking Football Association (WFA):